 Our children were still young when my husband and I discovered homeopathy, so they were raised on it.
 Along with healthy food, fresh air and exercise, homeopathy is why our kids were rarely sick and never needed antibiotics or other drugs.
-If they did develop an illness, it only lasted a couple of days, at most.
+If they did develop an illness, it was short-lived.

 We were awakened in the middle of the night once by a serious cough coming from our daughter’s room.
 I grabbed the indicated remedy (Aconite – sudden onset), tossed a dose under her tongue, and went back to bed.
 She immediately fell back to sleep and was cough-free the rest of the night; completely well the next morning.
 How easy is that?